Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 A finding represents a vulnerability in the codebase, they are separeted *loosely* into 3 categories:

+- High:
-- High: Funds are directly or nearly directly at risk
+  - Funds are directly or nearly directly at risk
+- Medium:
-- Medium: Funds are indirectly at risk
+  - Funds are indirectly at risk
+  - Disruption of protocol functionality or availability
+- Low, Gas, Informational:
-- Low & Gas: Funds are not at risk, but the code has issues
+  - Low: Funds are not at risk, but a function is incorrect, state not handled appropriately, etc.
+  - Gas: Gas optimizations
+  - Informational: Code style, maturity, smells, comment correctness, etc

 There is some subjectivity when it comes to these categories, and it's up to the judges discretion to determine the category.